oliver-reardon/oliver-reardon.github.io/content/posts/if-your-ssh-config-feels-unmanageable-it-probably-is/index.md

-+++
+---
-title = "If your SSH config feels unmanageable, it probably is" date = "2025-04-23T15:43:00-04:00"
+title: If your SSH config feels unmanageable, it probably is
-#dateFormat = "2006-01-02" # This value can be configured for per-post date formatting
-author = "Oliver Reardon"
-authorTwitter = "" #do not include @
-cover = ""
+date: 2025-04-23T15:43:00-04:00
+author: Oliver Reardon
+tags:
+  - ssh
+  - config
+  - ansible
+  - dotfiles
+  - automation
+keywords:
+  - ssh config
+  - modular ssh
+  - ansible
+  - dotfiles
+  - linux
+  - automation
-tags = ["ssh", "config", "ansible", "dotfiles", "automation"] keywords = ["ssh config", "modular ssh", "ansible", "dotfiles", "linux", "automation"] description = "How to organize and automate your SSH configuration using modular files and Ansible for better maintainability and portability." showFullContent = false readingTime = true hideComments = false
+description: How to organize and automate your SSH configuration using modular files and Ansible for better maintainability and portability.
-+++
+showFullContent: false
+readingTime: true
+hideComments: false
+---

 # Why a Modular SSH Config?